Company-car tax explained

 In the current 2021/22 tax year, all fully electric cars are eligible for a 1% BiK rate, rising to 2% for the 2022/23 tax year.
 This is a huge subsidy and employees can save thousands of pounds annually when the companies they work for offer electric cars as company cars.
 Employers win too of course, as they’re charged National Insurance on employee BiK values.
 In other words if you pay less tax, so do they.

 Company-car tax calculator: an example

-For any make, model and type of car, the above formula is applied.
-As an example, if a hypothetical petrol BMW 3 Series has a P11D value of £30,000 and emissions of 110g/km of CO2, it’s in the BiK liability band of 25% based on its CO2 emissions.
-Therefore, the rateable figure is £7,500 – 25% of £30,000.
+For any make, model and type of car, the above calculation is applied.
+As an example, let’s take a petrol BMW 3 Series that has a P11D value of £30,000 and falls into the BiK band of 25% due to CO2 emissions of 105g/km of CO2.
+The value of the car for company-car tax purposes is £7,500 (25% of £30,000).

-Scotland residents will be taxed in the same way using the Scottish rates of tax of 19%, 20%, 21%, 41% and 46%, making the amount of company car tax you’ll pay to the HMRC on £7,500 would be £1,425 at the lower rate rising to £3,450 at the (highest) additional rate.
+Scottish residents are taxed in the same way, using Scottish income-tax rates of 19%, 20%, 21%, 41% and 46%.
+The amount of company-car tax you’ll pay to HMRC on £7,500 would be £1,425 at the lower rate rising to £3,450 at the highest rate.
 Most companies will deduct the tax due from your monthly salary, spreading the cost over the year.

 Other factors influencing company-car tax

 What fuel your car burns also affects the amount of company-car tax you’ll pay.
 As discussed, most diesel cars face a BiK rate 4% higher than petrols.
 A high-mileage driver will usually recover the difference in terms of better fuel economy.
 On the other hand, if you’re a low-mileage driver, the petrol car may be the cheaper option.